AtelierLibre/AtelierLibre.github.io/_posts/2020-06-17-Density_AreWeAllTalkingAboutTheSameThing.md

 ## Clearly we are not talking about the same thing

-How can it be that London needs design guidance on developing housing at densities of up to 3,000 d/ha when its 2011 density was just 23d/ha and the average dwelling density of all Built Up Areas in England and Wales is just 10d/ha?
+How can it be that London needs design guidance on developing housing at densities of up to 3,000d/ha when its 2011 density was just 23d/ha and the average dwelling density of all Built Up Areas in England and Wales was just 10d/ha?

 If we are planning new towns and cities in the arc the densities in the London Plan are clearly inappropriate.
-Even planning them at 20d/ha would make them denser than around 95% of existing Built Up Areas in England and Wales.
+Even planning the new settlements at 20d/ha would make them denser than 95% of existing Built Up Areas.

 Despite all being expressed in terms of dwellings per hectare and all being calculated simply as the number of dwellings divided by the area of land that they occupy, high density in London's planning policy (405d/ha) is clearly not the same as high density in design advice given to the mayor (3000d/ha) or the high density of Built Up Areas in England and Wales (32d/ha).